fabiomattei/uddocs/_tutorials/setup.md

 ---
 layout: page
-name: CRUD operations
+name: Setting the system up
 ---

-# Setup of the system
+# Setting the system up

 UD has been designed in order to take advantage of docker so setting it up is relatively easy.